The Civilians R&D

 Deadline: June 30th

 - Submission will only be accepted through the online form.
-See link above (only visible in June 2015.)
+See link here (only visible in June 2016.)

 - Submissions must be the author's own work.
 The piece shall be free from copyright restrictions and the author agrees to hold IATI Theater and directors free and harmless from all copyright claims.